The line-up for each of the Springer Mountain Farms Bluegrass Nights at the Ryman for 2013 has been announced.

 Current members of the band include Jeff Parker (mandolin), Christian Davis (guitar), B.J.
 Cherryholmes (fiddle) and Jessie Baker (banjo).

-Finally, on July 25 Ricky Skaggs & Kentucky Thunder will be performing his own brand of well-rooted bluegrass music.
+Finally, on July 25 Ricky Skaggs & Kentucky Thunder will be performing their own brand of well-rooted bluegrass music.

-Skaggs started playing and singing bluegrass music with Keith Whitley opening a show Clinch Mountain Boys and subsequently as a member of that band.
-He has played with the Country Gentlemen, the New South, Emmylou Harris’s Hot band, his own Boone Creek before enjoying a very successful period as a neo-traditional country music artist.
+Skaggs started playing and singing bluegrass music with Keith Whitley opening a show Clinch Mountain Boys, and subsequently as a member of that band.
+He has played with the Country Gentlemen, the New South, Emmylou Harris’s Hot band, and his own Boone Creek, before enjoying a very successful period as a neo-traditional country music artist.
 He formed Kentucky Thunder in the late 1990s.